20TRIES/Arr/README.md

 # Arr
-A package for aiding the handling of arrays.
+A package for aiding the handling of arrays using 'dot notation'.

 ## Installation